 Does it need to be said by me?

 Does it need to be said now?

 Taking the time to ask myself these three little questions can give me the space I need to possibly create more spaciousness in myself, so I don't respond in a contracted and reactive way.
-Sometimes, it gives me the perspective to know that I'm contracted and reactive, and should take some more time and space before speaking.
+Using this structure gives me the perspective to know that I may be contracted and reactive, and should take some more time and space before speaking.